danielholmes/coc-base-analyser/README.md

  - clarify AQ range - see iphoto screenshot of greg raid. possibly shown on ppetes war base

  - trap access (if leadership go for it) - new, dedicated credentials of own

+ - TH11 rendering - new levels and warden + eagle

  - own connection - see UCS server for help creating
  - 3d render
  - separate rule groups for farm vs arranged